Vistula Lagoon: History

 The nearly extinct ethnic group or Kursenieki lived on the Vistula Spit, by the lagoon.

-Historical events related to the lagoon

 From January until March 1945, throughout the evacuation of East Prussia, refugees from East Prussia crossed the frozen lagoon on their way west after the Red Army reached the coast of the lagoon near Elbing on January 26.
-Attacked by Soviet aircraft, thousands of these refugees were killed or fell through the broken ice.
+Attacked by Soviet aircraft, thousands were killed or fell through the broken ice.